-- a.
-Unless otherwise stated in the award notice, SBIR/STTR Phase II awardees must obtain NSF prior written approval as specified below and in the NSF Prior Approval Matrix for State and Local Governments and For-Profit Organizations.
-Requests for NSF prior written approval specified in the NSF Prior Approval Matrix for State and Local Governments and For-Profit Organizations must be submitted via the use of NSF's electronic systems.
-Those prior approval requirements that do not already have a specific request type in NSF's electronic systems must be submitted via use of the "Other" category in Research.gov. - b.
-All requests for no cost extensions must be submitted in accordance with the procedures set forth in PAPPG Chapter VI.D.3.c.(ii)1 Awardee-approved extensions are not applicable to NSF cooperative agreements. - c.
+a.
+Unless otherwise stated in the award notice, SBIR/STTR Phase II awardees must obtain NSF prior written approval as specified below and in the applicable prior approval matrix.
+Requests for NSF prior written approval specified in the applicable NSF Prior Approval Matrix must be submitted via the use of NSF's electronic systems.
+Those prior approval requirements that do not already have a specific request type in NSF's electronic systems must be submitted via use of the "Other" category in Research.gov.

+b.
+All requests for no cost extensions must be submitted in accordance with the procedures set forth in PAPPG Chapter VI.D.3.c.(ii) Awardee-approved extensions are not applicable to NSF cooperative agreements.

+c.
 NSF approval requirements (Change of Scope).
 Certain changes to the award that involve the approved scope of work require NSF pre-approval.
 Such changes of scope include, but are not limited to: